 The add-ons in three version can be downloaded from Microsoft Office Downloads Center:

 The add-ins is originally available for users running genuine Microsoft Office products only.
-Now, the WGA validation test and check is required.
+Now, the WGA validation test and check is no longer required.